MorphZG/Learn-code/freecodecamp/relational database/02 learn relational databases by building a mario database/readme.md

 ### Basic datatypes

 - One of common data types is `VARCHAR`, it's a short string of characters.
 You need to declare the maximum length `VARCHAR(30)`
 - `SERIAL` datatype will make your column an `INTEGER` with a `NOT NULL` constraint and automatically increment the integer when a new row is added.
+Memory size of 4 bytes (range: 1 to 2,147,483,647); `SMALLSERIAL` with memory size of 2 bytes (range: 1 to 32,767); `BIGSERIAL` with memory size of 8 bytes (range: 1 to 9,223,372,036,854,775,807)
 - `DATE` The postgresql supports the complete set of SQL date and times data types.
 They are used to represent date and time values.
 There are `TIMESTAMP`, `TIME`, `INTERVAL` and `DATE`
 - `NUMERIC(precision, scale)` can store decimal numbers.
 Can store 131072 digits before decimal point and 16383 after decimal point.
 Precision defines total number of digits, scale defines a fraction part behind decimal point.
 2356.78 have precision of 6 and scale of 2.
 When declaring `NUMERIC` datatype we can ignore scale or both precision and scale.